KrishnaWadhwani/Folder-Cleaner/README.md

 # Folder-Cleaner
-It's just a script written in Java to arrange your files and clean your lovely folders, and yes it supports all types of file extensions
+It's just a script written in Java to arrange your files and clean your lovely folders

 # Input